GM's Opel to halt production at two plants

 The Kaiserslautern factory has a workforce of 2,500.

-Now that it has the approval of the works council and labor union IG Metall for the plan, Opel can apply for subsidies under the German government's short-work program, called "Kurzarbeit."
+Now that it has the approval of the works council and labour union IG Metall for the plan, Opel can apply for subsidies under the German government's short-work programme, called "Kurzarbeit."

 The scheme was used by many struggling companies in the 2008-2009 recession, allowing them to preserve jobs by cutting employees' hours when plant usage was low and having the government compensate workers for part of their lost wages.